kosivantsov/mybible-cli-python/README.md

 ln -s $(pwd)/mybible-cli.py $HOME/bin/mybible-cli
 ```

-This way you could run it by simply invoking `mybible-cli`, and it would update automatically when you pull changes in your local copy.
+This way, you could run it by simply executing `mybible-cli`.
+The script would automatically update when you pull changes in your local git copy.

-If you use MS Windows and don't have Python installed, it's still possible to use the script.
-[Download](https://github.com/kosivantsov/mybible-cli/releases/latest/) the Windows build (look for a file named `mybible-cli.zip`),
-unpack it somewhere, and run `mybible-cli.exe` in the unpacked folder.
-When the zip is unpacked, you'll find `mybible-cli.exe` and a subfolder named `_internal`.
-Both are needed for the program to run.
+If you're using MS Windows and don't have Python installed, it's still possible to use the script.
+[Download]((https://github.com/kosivantsov/mybible-cli/releases/latest/) the Windows build (look for a file called `mybible-cli.zip`), unzip it somewhere, and run `mybible-cli.exe` in the unzipped folder.
+When the zip is unzipped, you'll find `mybible-cli.exe` and a subfolder called `_internal`.
+Both are needed to run the program.

-For the program to be useful (whether as a script or a Windows executable), you must have at least one MyBible module.
+For the program to be useful (either as a script or as a Windows executable), you must have at least one MyBible module.

 # Usage

 This script/application can be used directly on the command line, or used in other [scripts and applications](./tools) to get Bible text.
-Below is a brief overview of its usage on the command line.
+Below is a brief overview of how to use it on the command line.

 ## First run

-When run for the first time (unless `-h`, `--help`, or `--helpformat` arguments were used), it will ask to specify a path to the folder with MyBible modules.
-The modules folder can be changed at any time using the `-p`, `--path` argument.
+When it is run for the first time (unless `-h`, `--help`, or `--helpformat` arguments were used), it will ask for a path to the folder containing MyBible modules.
+The modules folder can be changed at any time with the `-p` or `--path` argument.
-When run for the first time with `--gui`, a GUI filechooser will open to select the modules folder.
+When run for the first time with `--gui`, a GUI file chooser will open to select the modules folder.

 ## Help messages

-Running the script without any arguments will produce a short help message.
-Run with `-h`, `--help`, `--helpfomat` to get more details.
+Running the script without any arguments will display a short help message.
+Run it with `-h`, `--help`, `--helpformat` to get more details.
 <details>
   <summary>Long help message</summary>
 <code bash>Options: